v4iv/theleakycauldronblog/README.md

      - DISQUS_SHORTNAME - To enable Disqus comments

-     - GATSBY_GTM_ID - To enable Google Tag Manager
+     - GATSBY_GTAG - To enable GA4 Universal Analytics

 5. **Learn more**